Ultra-fast interpretable machine-learning potentials: Results and Discussion

 In this work, the cut-off radius for inter-atomic interactions was set to 5.5\;\AA{} for all potentials except for EAM4.
 Additional hyperparameters for the $\text{UF}_{2}$, $\text{UF}_{2,3}$, SNAP, qSNAP, and GAP basis sets are tabulated in the Supplemental Information.
 For $\text{UF}_{2,3}$, a separate smaller cut-off radius of 4.25\;\AA{} was used for three-body interactions.
 This choice was motivated in part by precedence in other two- and three-body potentials such as the modified embedded-atom potentials \cite{Hennig2008} and in part by speed: The smaller cut-off radius results in ten times fewer three-body interactions and corresponding speed-up.

-For the bcc tungsten system, using the selected training set, the $\text{UF}_{2,3}$ potential approaches the accuracy of the GAP potential.
+For the bcc tungsten system, the $\text{UF}_{2,3}$ potential approaches the accuracy of the \ed{MTP and GAP potentials}.
 Adding the three-body interactions eliminates the error associated with the Cauchy discrepancy, improving the elastic constant predictions.
 The $\text{UF}_{2,3}$ potential also achieves lower errors for the surface and vacancy formation energies than the $\text{UF}_{2}$ pair potential, underscoring the value of including three-body interactions.

 \Cref{fig:phonons} compares the calculated phonon spectra of the various MLPs with the DFT reference values~\cite{Szlachta2014}.
 Perhaps surprisingly, the $\text{UF}_2$ pair potential is comparable in error to the potentials with many-body terms.
 In contrast, the Morse pair potential is rather inaccurate and the LJ pair potential, not shown, yields a phonon spectrum with imaginary frequency and large frequency oscillations. \Cref{table:comparison} summarizes the RMSE of the phonon frequencies computed across the 26 DFT reference values.
 As in other calculated properties, the addition of three-body interactions in the $\text{UF}_{2,3}$ potential significantly improves the agreement with the DFT reference compared to the $\text{UF}_2$ pair potential and even surpasses the other computationally more expensive MLPs.